jihad7aljubeh/jihad7aljubeh/README.md

-# Hi, I'm Jihad Al Jubeh 👋
+# Hi, I'm Jehad Al-Ju'beh 👋

 I'm a Computer Engineering student at GJU and a 42 Amman cadet.
 I focus on C programming and explore systems-related projects, with some experience in Java and Python.
 I enjoy solving complex problems, building practical projects, and growing my coding skills.